axodotdev/cargo-dist/book/src/simple-guide.md

 Next let's talk about `[workspace.metadata.dist]`.
 Cargo allows other tools to include their own project-wide settings in this kind of [metadata table][workspace-metadata].
 See [config][] for the full set of options, but here we'll look at the defaults.

 `cargo-dist-version = "0.0.6"` is cargo-dist recording its own version in your config for the sake of reproducibility and documentation.
-When you run [generate-ci][] the resulting CI scripts will use that version of cargo-dist.
+When you run [generate][] the resulting CI scripts will use that version of cargo-dist.

 `rust-toolchain-version = "1.67.1"` is the Rust toolchain that is considered "ideal" for building your application, recorded for the sake of reproducibility and documentation.
 This is in contrast to the builtin Cargo [rust-version][] which is used to specify the *minimum* supported Rust version.
-When you run [generate-ci][] the resulting CI scripts will install that version of the Rust toolchain with [rustup][].
+When you run [generate][] the resulting CI scripts will install that version of the Rust toolchain with [rustup][].
 There's nothing special about the chosen value, it's just a hardcoded "recent stable version".

-`ci = ["github"]` lets subsequent runs of [generate-ci][] know what CI scripts to generate.
+`ci = ["github"]` lets subsequent runs of [generate][] know what CI scripts to generate.
 Its presence also enables certain Github-specific features like generating the body for a Github Release and telling installers to fetch binaries from a Github Release.
 It will be enabled by default if you have `repository = "https://github.com/..."` consistently set in your Cargo.toml(s). ("github" is currently the only supported CI backend.)

 `installer = []` is just saying that we haven't enabled any [installers][].
 Installers are intentionally excluded here to keep this example focused.